To run a tool, open the Tools menu and select one of the tools listed below. There is a user's guide for most of the tools.

 View the contents of any text file up to a maximum of 32,000 characters wide and up to two gigabytes in size.
 You can copy, save, or print all or part of the contents of the text file.
 You can also find text in the file, identify line and character position in the file, and copy tabular reports to spreadsheet programs.
 The file cannot be modified within the Text Viewer utility.

 Examine, but not change, the contents of any CSPro tables file.
 A table file is produced by running tabulation applications or using the Tabulate Frequencies tool.
 You can copy, save, or print all or parts of the tables in RTF (for word processing programs), or HTML (for Internet), or TAB delimited (for spreadsheet) formats.
-You can also create and view thematic maps of selected cells.

 Retrieve and display tables, maps, and other previously prepared documents from a large database of documents based on geography, subject matter, and title.
 It is very useful as a data dissemination tool.